guysoft/CustomPiOS/README.rst

 * base - This is the base module you must have in your distro.
 It sets what image is selected and critical things in the distro
 * disable-services - Disables systemd services to start up right after installing them.
 If your module is installing something, say lighttpd.
 You should wrap your module with this one.
 Eg ``disable-services(lighttpd)``.
+* kernel - Builds and installs a custom kernel.
+Warning: building a kernel can take as long as 6 hours.
+And with two it takes 12 hours.
+If you are building them a lot its recommended to create a base image and build on top of that. `See RealtimePi <https://github.com/guysoft/RealtimePi>`_ for usage example.
 * ffmpeg - Module builds and installs latest ffmpeg from git
 * gui - Lets you add a gui that will start on boot, autologin and GPU out of the box.
 * network - This module is enabled by default, it creates a file in ``/boot/${DIST_NAME}-network.txt`` and ``/boot/${DIST_NAME}-wpa-supplicant.txt`` that lets you set up the wifi configuration from a text file that is accessable even from a windows machine.